wsu-stat489/project_2_the_lake_project/README.md

-# project_2_the_lake_project
+# DSCI 326 - Project 2 - The Lakes Project

-A template repository for the final project in DSCI 326
+A repository shared with students via GitHub Classroom for the final project in DSCI 326